RowydaElshaer219/Egyptian-car-plates-recognition/README.md

 You can install the required Python libraries using the `requirements.txt` file.

 Research Paper
 This project is based on research conducted on Egyptian car plate recognition systems.
-You can read the full paper here.
+You can read the full paper [here].